txty-io/texterify/README.md

 ### Why is the watcher command failing randomly with exit code 137?

 If you receive the error below try to increase the memory (e.g. `8 GB`) that docker can use.
+Webpacker unfortunately requires a lot of memory to compile all the assets.

 ```sh
 > yarn start:watcher